dinarajas/HighlightLabel/README.md

 ##Installation

 Add the `Classes` folder to your project.
-Add CoreText framework to your project.
-DPickerView uses ARC.
+Add `CoreText` framework to your project.
+HighlightLabel uses ARC.
-If you have a project that doesn't use ARC, just add the `-fobjc-arc` compiler flag to the DPickerView files.
+If you have a project that doesn't use ARC, just add the `-fobjc-arc` compiler flag to the HighlightLabel files.

 ##Usage